 What today's leaders can learn from history

 Science and research are often ahead of their times, and leadership research is no exception.
-But it’s not only the future but also the past we should concern ourselves with, says Johannes Steyrer, Academic Director of the MBA Health Care Management at the WU Executive Academy.
+But it’s not only the future but also the past we should concern ourselves with, says Johannes Steyrer, Academic Director of the Executive MBA Health Care Management at the WU Executive Academy.

 For this article, the management expert has shared why executives will be well advised to take a cue from the leadership fads of the past 50 years, and which leadership concepts are enjoying a vogue right now.

 As the business world is getting more complex at a hitherto unimaginable pace, leadership must follow suit.
 Faced with phenomena such as virtual collaboration, agile work methods, flatter hierarchies, and increasingly decentralized organizations, corporate management simply cannot stick to its old ways.
 But while HR departments and management boards have just recently started to discuss these developments, research picked up on them decades ago.

 “In principle, there are two major dual leadership concepts: employee- and task-oriented leadership on the one hand and transactional (a reward follows once goals have been met) and transformational (inspire through visions, speak to emotions, motivate) leadership on the other,” says Johannes Steyrer, who serves as the Academic Director of the Executive MBA Health Care Management at the WU Executive Academy and also heads the Interdisciplinary Institute for Management and Organizational Behavior at WU Vienna.